dpwiese/personal-website/content/posts/documentation.md

 ````

 The results of this solution are as desired.
-With some cumbersome HTML and CSS parts or the source can be defined that show up either in the Pandoc PDF output or on the web, and thus can write each of these parts differently depending on how each markdown processor will use them.
+With some cumbersome HTML and CSS, parts of the source can be defined that show up either in the Pandoc PDF output or on the web, and thus each of these parts can be written differently depending on how each markdown processor will use them.

 This solution is at best horribly inelegant, requiring extra HTML elements and significant duplicated source just because the markdown processor of Pandoc is different than that of Hugo.

-I initially thought this would be a perfect use case for a shortcode and then of course realized that shortcodes could not be interpreted by Pandoc either.

 ## Solution Option 3: Pandoc Filters